Frank-W-B/Emergency_Department_Staffing_Optimization/README.md

 <img src="./images/Figure_1_EDSP.png" alt="drawing" width="500"/>

-The patient arrivel means and Coefficients of Variance (standard deviation / mean) are calculated hourly, and the distributions of patient acuity levels (1-6) are shown by the relative heights of the shaded regions in the figure.
+The patient arrival means and Coefficients of Variance (standard deviation / mean) are calculated hourly, and the distributions of patient acuity levels (1-6) are shown by the relative heights of the shaded regions in the figure.